 Medicinal Uses of Artemisia vulgaris

-Mugwort is used internally as tonic, deobstruent, febrifuge, and anthelmintic.
-It is applied externally as an antiseptic and discutient (disperses a tumour or lesion).
+Mugwort is used internally as Tonic, deobstruent, febrifuge, and anthelmintic.
+It is applied externally as an antiseptic and discutient (disperses a tumor or lesion).

 It is prescribed in hypochondriasis, jaundice dropsy, gout, scurvy, hysterical afflictions, and gastrointestinal disorders.
 As a nervine, Mugwort is valued in palsy, fits, epileptic and similar affections, especially in persons of a feeble constitution.
 Mugwort is very much used for malaria due to the presence of artemisinin.
 The plant is chiefly stomachic, deobstruent and antispasmodic and prescribed as infusion and electuary in cases of obstructed menses and hysteria.

 - In Ayurveda, Artemisia vulgaris or Nagadamani is described as one that promotes complexion and cures poisoning by luta (venomous spider) and sarpa (snake).

 - For the medicinal purpose, the dried leaves, flowering top and roots of the plant are used.
 The leaf has a pleasant tangy taste and the roots are sweet and pungent.

 - The infusion of aerial parts is given for menopausal syndrome and period problems.
 It is also beneficial to cool the digestive tract in the fever management.

 - The Decoction of 5 g of the aerial parts and equal amount of dry ginger is given as a warming tea for period pain.

 Antidote for pineapple allergy